Publication Ethics Statement

 The editors shall disclose all relationships that may cause a potential conflict of interest, and request a recusal from editorial decisions in which they have or are perceived to have conflicts of interest.
 The Editor-in-Chief may allow such recusal, if the conflict is sufficiently grave, and allocate the relevant editorial work to another editor.

-The editors shall not use unpublished material disclosed in a submission for their own research purpose without the author’s consent.
+The editors shall not use unpublished material disclosed in a submission for their own research purposes without the author’s consent.

 Submissions made by members of the editorial team shall not be accepted for publication in the Journal.

-The editors shall promptly respond to queries, ethical concerns, and malpractice complaints, and endeavor to address the complaints responsibly and sufficiently.
-Such queries, concerns, and complaints can be submitted to the editorial team at firstname.lastname@example.org in relation to suspicions of ethical concerns, malpractice complaints, or conflict of interest.
+The editors shall respond to queries, ethical concerns, and malpractice complaints in a timely manner, and endeavor to address the complaints responsibly and sufficiently.
+Such queries, concerns, and complaints can be submitted anonymously via [XYZ Google Form].
+The editorial team can also be contacted at [EMAIL ID] in relation to suspicions of ethical concerns, malpractice complaints, or conflict of interest.

 Every reported act of unethical behaviour or malpractice shall be investigated and responded to by the current Editorial Board, irrespective of when the concerned issue was published.
 In case such complaint or report involves a member of the Editorial Board, the appropriate investigation and decision will be taken by the Faculty Advisor of the Journal.